omaddam/Shortest-Path-And-Rhumb-Line/README.md

 * Contains all scripts and resources used in the demo.
 * Scripts are created under Assets/App/Scripts folder.

+### Third Party Packages

+* All packages should be included under Assets/ThirdParty folder.
+* Contains all packages downloaded from the Unity3d store.

 ### Assets / Others

 * All components should be included under Assets/\<Name> folder. (e.g. Assets/SphericalPaths)